Arequipa, Cusco & Lima

 IMPORTANT NOTE: It is possible that not all TnCIS programs or all TnCIS courses are available at your institution.
 A complete listing of courses offered at each member institution is available at www.tncis.org/members.
 Please contact your TnCIS campus representative for instructions on registering and paying fees.

 Peru, located in western South America, is a geographically and ethnically diverse country full of history and culture.
 Spanish is the official language of Peru, along with the indigenous languages of Quechua and Aymara.
-During this three week program, students will first experience the colonial beauty of Arequipa, the second largest city in Peru.
-There we will be greeted by several majestic volcanos with white snowy peaks and the western Andes.
+During this four week program, students will first experience the colonial beauty of Arequipa, the second largest city in Peru.
+There we will be greeted by several majestic volcanoes with white snowy peaks and the western Andes.
 Both provide a stunning back drop to a city full of mansions, museums and monasteries - most of which are made of white volcanic stone which glistens under the sunny and brilliantly blue sky of southern Peru.
-Following our visit to the south, we will travel higher into the Andes Mountains to visit the ancient Incan capital of Cusco and the monumental site of the ruins at Machu Picchu.
+Following our visit to the south, we will travel higher into the Andes Mountains to visit the ancient Inca capital of Cusco and the monumental site of the ruins at Machu Picchu.
 Known as one of the New Seven Wonders of the World, the sacred "City of the Incas" will be even more impressive than you can imagine.
 Our final stop will be to experience the complex diversity of metropolitan Lima, the culinary capital of South America.
 During the program, students will have opportunities to interact with the local people, experience Peruvian hospitality and see a way of life very different from that in the US.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least three to five miles each day.
+You should be prepared to walk at least two to three miles each day.
 The Arequipa and Cusco portions of the program will be in high altitude (at times 12,000 feet above sea level).
 Students will need to be prepared for altitude acclimatization and take necessary steps to hydrate and rest properly during this portion of the trip.
 As we are in the Southern Hemisphere, students will also need to be prepared for winter temperatures that may be near freezing, especially in high altitude locations at night.
 You may also walk over uneven, possibly slippery or rocky terrain even in cities.

 Classes: Classrooms will be provided within the student accommodations and onsite during excursions.
+Schedules will be arranged by individual instructors.

 All TnCIS programs are academic in nature and course work that takes advantage of the program location will be the central focus.
 Programs offered by TnCIS through any member institution are in keeping with SACSCOC policies for each respective institution where compliance is monitored at the institutional level.
 TnCIS program courses are for credit only.
 In Peru, students will enroll in ONE of the following courses: